Kagwep/Crypto-Price-Prediction/README.md

 # Crypto Price Prediction with Verifiable Inference

-This project utilizes Giza Actions to demonstrate verifiable inference for .

 This project implements cryptocurrency price prediction using a feedforward neural network verifiable inference.
 It demonstrates how to utilize a Cairo-based model to generate predictions that can be independently verified for integrity and authenticity.

 Key components include: